stacks-network/stacks-core/docs/blockstack_naming_service.md

 network.
 See the documentation for
 [Blockstack Browser](https://github.com/blockstack/blockstack-browser) or
 [blockstack.js](https://github.com/blockstack/blockstack.js) for information on how to carry out a name operation.
+Also, see the [transaction wire format](wire-format.md) document for details on transaction encoding.

 ## BNS Subdomains